Walton, Milton Keynes: Walton Civil Parish

 The civil parish of Walton includes the districts of Browns Wood, Caldecotte, Old Farm Park, Tilbrook, Towergate, Walton, Walton Hall, Walton Park, Walnut Tree and Wavendon Gate.
 Caldecotte Lake is one of the more significant geographic features, extending from Caldecotte and Walton Park.
-The Parish Council is entitled a 'Community Council".
+The parish council is entitled a 'community council".

 Walton Community Council is the first tier of local government serving those living, attending and working in this area of Milton Keynes.
-The Community Council is responsible for the estates and villages of Browns Wood, Caldecotte, Old Farm Park, Tilbrook, Tower Gate, Walnut Tree, Walton Hall, Walton Park and Wavendon Gate.
+The council is responsible for the estates and villages of Browns Wood, Caldecotte, Old Farm Park, Tilbrook, Tower Gate, Walnut Tree, Walton Hall, Walton Park and Wavendon Gate.

 Browns Wood

 Browns Wood is a district in the south-east corner of the civil parish which, in the 2001 Census, also gave its name to an Office for National Statistics designated 'urban sub-area'.

-The Sports Ground at Browns Wood contains 2 football pitches, a pump track, children's play area, outdoor gym and a Multi Use Games Area (MUGA) which is open access but can be hired from the Walton Community Council.
+The sports ground at Browns Wood contains two football pitches, a pump track, children's play area, outdoor gym and a multi-use games area (MUGA) which is open access but can be hired from the Walton Community Council.